sudo-awk/CloudHacking/README.md

 ```
 ![image](https://github.com/user-attachments/assets/12bc6e7f-8ec4-4262-af01-9d9e4e9b9403)

-It would spit out different IP addresses, we can check them one by one however, like
+It would spit out different IP addresses, we can check them one by one,  like

 ```
 dig -x 52.92.133.211